DionLab/RepeatDetector/README.md

 For Linux/HPC, use the Singularity image repeat_detector.sif, available here: https://zenodo.org/records/13847199/files/repeat_detector.sif?download=1.

+Currently, only the restrictive profile is available.
+The permissive profile, along with other features, will be added in the next update!

 ## Installation
 Repeat Detector is available as a built executable in the 'RepeatDetector-1.0.15eb445-Release-Linux-x86_64' folder.